Patient’s Section

 - The cup, which sinks into the pelvic cavity.

-There are currently several different techniques for repairing a cruciate ligament in the knee; the two commonest are KJ and DIDT.
+There are currently several techniques for repairing the cruciate ligament of the knee.

-The KJ (Kenneth Jones) involves replacing the torn ligament using tissue taken from the patellar tendon.
-The tissue taken consists of two bony rings.
+The KJ (Kenneth Jones) technique involves replacing the ruptured ligament using a graft from the patellar tendon.
+This graft will consist of two bone sticks.

-These are screws that are introduced into the femoral and tibial tunnels.
-They help hold the transplant tight between the tunnel wall and the graft.
-The screw may be metallic (visible in X-rays), but in most cases surgeons will use reabsorbable screws (not visible in X-rays).
-Interference screws come in several different lengths and diameters in order to adapt best to each patient’s anatomy.
+These screws are inserted into the femoral and tibial tunnels.
+They wedge the graft between the tunnel wall and the graft itself.
+The screw can be metallic (visible on X-rays), but most of the time surgeons use absorbable screws (invisible on X-rays).
+Interference screws are available in various lengths and diameters to best fit each patient’s anatomy.

 Buttons :